Jai2500/Z-Score-Loss/README.md

 # Repository for "Loss function to optimise signal significance in particle physics"

-## Please wait until the NeurIPS Workshop date (15th December) for the public release of the code and package.
+## We will be releasing the code late December; apologies for the delay.

 # Loss function to optimise signal significance in particle physics